dlax/pglift/docs/user/ops/postgresql-configuration.rst

       Manage configuration of a PostgreSQL instance.

     Options:
+      -i, --instance <version>/<name>
+                                      Instance identifier; the <version>/ prefix
+                                      may be omitted if there's only one instance matching <name>.
+Required if there is more than one instance on system.
       --help                          Show this message and exit.

     Commands:
       edit    Edit managed configuration.